FredLackey/ec2-ai-army/iac-instances/README.md

 The goal of this project is to dynamically create a fleet of EC2 instances running Ubuntu.
 The number of instances can be easily configured through a Terraform variable, allowing you to scale your AI compute resources as needed.

-This first version of the package provisions the EC2 instances and generates the necessary SSH keys for access.
-The next version will focus on bootstrapping the instances with specific AI tools and libraries.
+This module provisions EC2 instances with:
+- Automatic SSH key generation and management
+- S3-based dotfiles synchronization for consistent development environments
+- Cloud-init bootstrapping with Docker, Python, and development tools
+- IAM roles for secure S3 access
+- Automatic dotfiles sync on boot and hourly updates

 ## Prerequisites